Articles with tag: «pandemic»

 The result of the research was the development of a conceptual and theoretical model of various forms of interaction between private medical business and government agencies within the framework of public-private partnership programs.

-2020 № 9 Donor platelets collection in a pandemic of COVID‑19 infection
+• 2020 № 6 Blood collection during the period of COVID-19 infection

 The organization of health support for people with cardiovascular diseases during a pandemic requires limiting direct contact with the patient.
 It is necessary to introduce/improve technologies for remote monitoring of the condition of high-risk patients with the possibility of prompt response in case of deterioration.